SmileiPIC/tutorials/advanced_vtk.rst

     :width: 40%
     :align: center

+Depending on your graphic choices, you may see a different image.
-Now you can visualize the animation of the laser entering the window and pushing away the electrons, start experimenting with the many options of the selected representations, or with the colormaps and transfer functions.
+Now you can visualize the animation of the laser (namely, its intensity distribution) entering the window and pushing away the electrons, start experimenting with the many options of the selected representations, or with the colormaps and transfer functions.

+**Action** Try to visualize instead the ``Ey`` field that you have exported.
+A divergent colormap is recommended.

 Exporting data obtained in `"AMcylindrical"` geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^